 The Mothbox uses a Raspberry Pi 5 (or Pi4 and Pijuice), a Talentcell Battery, and a 3 channel relay as its core.
 The entire materials cost is about $375 per mothbox.
-(Depends on your options you go with and prices you get where you live).
+(This depends on the options you choose and the prices where you live).
 Note that many other similar tools for insect monitoring can cost between $7-$15K!

-Below we try to include an up to date list for building N-copies of a Mothbox.
+Below we try to include an up-to-date list for building an arbitrary number of Mothboxes.

 Here’s a link to a list of most of the parts collected for you.